marko213/GDE/INSTRUCTIONS.md

 <p>Pressing the 'O' key will trigger a debug output to be printed to the java standard output (can usually be seen from a command prompt window / terminal / etc. if executed from it).</p>

 <p>Pressing the 'E' key will toggle the lazy evaluation mode on / off.
-Lazy evaluation skips about a half of the creatures from generation 2 onwards.
-This option should only be disabled if you wish to also see the creatures 2 - 100 (from the second generation on) simulated.
+Lazy evaluation skips about half of the creatures from generation 2 onwards.
+This option should only be disabled if you wish to also see the middle creatures (from 2 to n / 2 - 1, from the second generation on) simulated.

 <b>Note: this has a big impact on ASAP mode.
 Keep this option enabled if not needed otherwise.</b></p>